alexbfree/thesis/src/chapter-4.md

 <a name="4.3.3.1">**People not Records**</a>

-It was evident, consistent with literature (@gitelman2013) and the pilot study [@bowyer2018family], that data can never represent absolute truth - it is often biased or incomplete, and this can mislead [SQ59 (shown in [Table 4.4](#table-4.4) above), FQ11A].
+It was evident, consistent with literature (@gitelman2013) and the pilot study [@bowyer2018family], that data can never represent absolute truth - it is often biased or incomplete, and this can mislead [SQ59, FQ11A].
 For example, a lack of mental health information could make an individual look like a poor parent [SQ12].
 Families may be less willing to 'open up' if they feel they may be judged unfairly [SQ14].
 Therefore, developing a strong relationship between worker and all family members is key to understanding the full picture [FQ1]; to ensure fairness [SQ77], data must be current and complete [SQ13], but this state can only be achieved with the family's cooperation.
 Looking at data will never provide support workers with a complete understanding.
 Yet, workers often _'tend to just trust that everything that has been put down is right'_ [CQ1], allowing the data perspective to dominate.
 Such assumptions should be avoided [SQ10]; processes must recognise maintaining human face-to-face dialogue as a priority.
 Data should only provide  supplementary insight: _"You should never make a judgement on data… that data could be wrong.
 It takes individuality, working with that person as well, doesn't it?"_ [SQ11].
 All participants presented with the sentence _'Public sector officials can make good decisions just by looking at a family's data'_ [S18] disagreed with it.

 In spite of the warnings above, the data record is undeniably useful; over 80 comments from workers contend the current practice of reviewing a family's data prior to meeting in person is beneficial, because it provides useful background that will help them identify support needs.
 For example:

-_"I had a family where trying to unpick what had happened, over ten years, to the child, was really difficult.
-So, I went away, got the information and came back and if you have […] that picture of how the family works [when you meet them], [that helps]."_ [SQ1]
+> _"I had a family where trying to unpick what had happened, over ten years, to the child, was really difficult.
+So, I went away, got the information and came back and if you have_ […] _that picture of how the family works_ [when you meet them]_,_ [that helps]_."_—[SQ1]

 Additional benefits identified included safeguarding workers [SQ3] or giving them an ability to _'check the family's claims'_ so that they might constructively challenge individuals [SQ4].
 Supported families echoed the value of workers reviewing data [FQ1A], and saw benefits included _'not having to repeat your story'_ [SQ5].

 The compromise that participants identified over the use of data is that workers should avoid making judgements based solely on data.
 While sometimes providing essential background to a worker [FQ11B, SQ62], historical data in particular often leads to inadvertent prejudice, especially where labels are used [SQ9].
 No participant disagreed with the sentence _"Labels like 'domestic abuse' are damaging to families and hard to shake off"_ [S15], and workers recounted experiences of being uncertain how to judge historical issues: